Migrating to Yarn 2

 After this, you’ll want to redeploy your app, but first finish up the next steps to ensure a successful deploy.

-Right now, Heroku doesn’t support installing dependencies with Yarn 2 since it makes the assumption that the user will be using the
+Right now, Heroku doesn’t cache dependencies with Yarn 2 from the

 heroku config:set NODE_MODULES_CACHE=false

-If you’ve set any tokens for accessing a private registry, feel free to unset those as well.
+If you’ve set any tokens for accessing a private registry and you’re using Yarn 2 with a checked in cache, unset those as well.
 You may do something like this:

 heroku config:unset PRIVATE_NPM_TOKEN